mobilecoinfoundation/mcips/text/0052-tx-summary-digest.md

 because the `extended_message_digest` is the only thing that connects the `MLSAG` that the device is signing to the rest of the `Tx`.

-This increases the amount of data that has to be sent to the device from a few kb to `> 100kb` in the worst case.
-This is because Merkle proofs are each e.g. 40 bytes per merkle element and with a height of 20-30, so they may end up being 1 KB each.
+This increases the amount of data that has to be sent to the device from a few KiB to over 100KiB in the worst case.
+This is because Merkle proofs are around 40 bytes per merkle element.
+With a height of 20-30 they may end up being 1 KB each.
-Then, there is a merkle proof for each `TxIn` (at most 16) and each mixin (11 per `TxIn`).
+Then, there is a Merkle proof for each `TxIn` (at most 16) and each mixin (11 per `TxIn`).

 Having to transfer this much data to a tiny device will slow down the user experience noticeably, and will greatly increase the complexity of implementation, because the device